 Leisure and Activities

 Have dinner with a local family.
 Enjoy a Bollywood Film in the homeland of this worldwide phenomenon.
-Take a visit to a traditional carpet factory.
-Enjoy a Rickshaw ride through the old Bazaar of Jaipur or rise with the sun to visit the Amber fort and take an elephant ride.
+Take a visit to a traditional artisan factory.
+Explore the city markets of Jaipur, visit the famous Amber Fort.
 India is a land of stunningly unique sights, sounds, and smells.
 Even a walk down the street can be an unforgettable experience.
 As you embed yourself into the local community and your work project you will have ample time to enjoy these and other cultural activities.